-(1) "Advertising" means any form of notice used in recruiting and promotion, however disseminated, such as publications, signs, mailings, radio, television and audiovisual materials.

-(2) "Authorized Representative" means a person who meets the minimum qualifications in OAR 845-016-0020(1) and makes decisions on behalf of the provider that include hiring instructors, evaluating instructor qualifications and supervising instructor performance.

-(3) "Case Study" means a teaching method in which the instructor describes, orally or in writing, a situation directly related to the training.
-The students or instructor demonstrate a possible solution and then the students and instructor discuss the strengths, weaknesses and alternatives to the solution.

-(4) "Provider" means a person certified by the Commission to provide a Commission-approved alcohol server education course and includes: an individual, limited partnership, general partner, limited partner whose investment commitment is ten percent or more of the total investment commitment, corporation, director or principal officer as defined in OAR 845-006-0020(1)(b), stockholder who owns or controls ten percent or more of any class of stock, limited liability company, limited liability company's member or manager, or other bonafide legal entity.
-The legal entity may not be set up to avoid the fee structure for providers that these rules establish.

-(5) "Role Play" means a teaching method in which the students assume the roles of characters in a situation directly related to the training and then act out responses to the situation the scene presents.
+- (1) "Advertising" means any form of notice used in recruiting and promotion, however disseminated, such as publications, signs, mailings, radio, television and audiovisual materials. - (2) "Authorized Representative" means a person who meets the minimum qualifications in OAR 845-016-0020(1) and makes decisions on behalf of the provider that include hiring instructors, evaluating instructor qualifications and supervising instructor performance or managing online operations. - (3) "Case Study" means a teaching method in which the instructor or actor(s) describes, orally or in writing, a situation directly related to the training.
+The students, instructor or actor(s) demonstrate a possible solution and then the students, instructor or actor(s) describe, demonstrate or discuss the strengths, weaknesses and alternatives to the solution. - (4) "Classroom course" or "classroom setting" means an Alcohol Server Education course (either initial or renewal) taught in a classroom setting with an instructor present. - (5) "Initial Alcohol Server Education course" or "initial course" means the course required by ORS 471.542 and OAR 845-009-0075. - (6) "Online course" means an Alcohol Server Education course (either initial or renewal) accessible via a computer or computer network - (7) "Provider" means a person certified by the Commission to provide a Commission-approved alcohol server education course and includes: an individual, limited partnership, general partner, limited partner whose investment commitment is ten percent or more of the total investment commitment, corporation, director or principal officer as defined in OAR 845-006-0301, stockholder who owns or controls ten percent or more of any class of stock, limited liability company, limited liability company's member or manager, or other bonafide legal entity.
+The legal entity may not be set up to avoid the fee structure for providers that these rules establish. - (8) "Renewal Alcohol Server Education course" or "renewal course" means the course required by ORS 471.542, OAR 845-009-0075, and 845-016-0068. - (9) "Role Play" means a teaching method in which the students or actors assume the roles of characters in a situation directly related to the training and then act out responses to the situation the scene presents.
+Role plays in online courses must meet the course design and technical standards in the Alcohol Server Education Provider Quality Assurance Plan, including the Minimum Course Design and Technical Standards for Online Courses (published September 1, 2007 and available at the Commission's main office at 9079 SE McLoughlin Blvd., Portland, OR).

 Stat.
-Auth.: ORS 471.030, ORS 471.730(1), ORS 471.730(5), ORS 472.030, ORS 472.060(1) & ORS 472.060(2)(d)
+Auth.: ORS 471.030, 471.730(1) & (5))

 Hist.: LCC 13-1986(Temp), f.
 9-2-86, ef.
 9-8-86; OLCC 5-1987, f.
 2-9-87, ef.
 3-1-87; OLCC 9-1990, f.
 3-27-90, cert. ef.
 4-1-90; OLCC 6-1992, f.
 6-5-92, cert. ef.
 7-1-92; OLCC 10-1998, f.
 10-27-98, cert. ef.
-12-1-98
+12-1-98; OLCC 3-2007, f.
+2-26-07, cert. ef.
+9-1-07